qmsk/e2/README.md

 Each tally ID has *program*, *preview* and *active* status if any input with a matching tally ID is used as the program or preview source on any screen destination layer, or Aux output.

+Multiple E2 systems can be connected, and their input/output state is merged.
+The tally system will indicate an error status if any E2 system is disconnected (stops responding within the `--e2-timeout=`).
+The tally system will reconnect to any E2 system once is starts responding to discovery packets again.

 ## Usage

 Build the golang binary: